AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha Interview deep preparation.md

 ### **1. Why do we need a reverse proxy if Kestrel can receive requests directly?**

-A reverse proxy adds production-grade features like load balancing, caching, URL rewriting, SSL termination, and security hardening—features Kestrel intentionally does not provide.
+A reverse proxy adds production‑grade features like load balancing, caching, URL rewriting, SSL termination, and security hardening—features Kestrel intentionally does not provide.

 ### **2. Can Kestrel be used as a standalone server?**